seanhess/badger-transcribe/README.md

 ## TODO Eventually

 - [ ] Use a function worker for transcription and app platform for the API
-- [ ] Real storage / permanance.
+- [x] Real storage / permanance.
 Upload to cloud storage first, then transcribe.
 Give them a URL or something.
+- [ ] pydub to preview only the first minute of audio (chatGPT knows)

 ## Python / PIP Notes